 We finally managed to get in contact with Ms. Z many hours after the publication of the video through an associate who is not formally employed by What Pumpkin.
 That person was able to clear up the disinformation that Ms. Z shared in her video, and we’re glad that she appears to be amenable to issuing a correction now that she has seen proof that the documents she was promoting in her video contained false and libelous information.

-(There’s a bit here about WP contacting Sarah through a third party later dubbed “Mr. X”, which I’m skipping over throughout this article because he doesn’t seem relevant.)
+(There’s a bit here about WP contacting Sarah through a third party later ostentatiously dubbed “Mr. X”, but I’m skipping over him throughout this article because he doesn’t seem relevant.
+He’s wrong, but he gets a pass.)

 All of this could have been avoided had she simply requested a comment from the primary source before publishing inflammatory speculation about a sensitive legal settlement.
 However, she indicated that her sponsorship with Audible prevents her from taking down or re-editing the video even with our mutual agreement that the content warrants correction.